tausif40/Patel-Automotive/README.md

 > **Note:-** If you are downloading the code, please add your 'CLOUDINARY_NAME', 'CLOUDINARY_API_KEY', 'CLOUDINARY_API_SECRET' in the .env file that is available in the API folder.

+> Please login to the Admin panel and add Product to view product.
 ---

 ## Feature of the web app